SAS-Neonlium/homebridge-smartthings/README.md

 https://315e5367357f.ngrok.app
 ```

-Run the `smartthings apps:create` command to create a new app.
+After Installaing the SmartThings CLI, Run the `smartthings apps:create` command to create a new smartthingsAPI app.
 You will be prompted for the required
 information.
 The following is an example of the output from the command:

 ```bash